 There's little time left before the end of the feed in tariffs scheme.
 And here's the straight truth: scrapping feed in tariffs in March will bring UK solar to a juddering halt.
 That's why I'm asking you to write to your MP.
 Tell them that instead of binning FITs,...read more

 Grand Parade Solar - new community energy at the University of Brighton This November Brighton Energy Coop is again teaming up with a major Brighton institution to deliver clean energy to the heart of the city - this time installing solar power at the University of...read more

-The Government is proposing to bar solar generators' access to the national grid, by killing off the export tariff, a mechanism via which solar owners sell their electricity to grid suppliers.
-The export tariff, the new BEIS consultation says, will be unavailable for...read more
+April 2019 update - BEC secures exemptions to the end of FITs at THIRTY sites See here for details July 2018: The Government is proposing to bar solar generators' access to the national grid, by killing off the export tariff, a mechanism via which solar owners sell...read more

 Solar panel cost will fall by 35% this year, according to business advisory service Bloomberg.
 In Europe, the average solar panel price has already fallen by 10%; with suppliers and contractors predicting further price falls ahead.
 Bloomberg base their numbers on vast...read more

 Solar for Schools is an initiative offering free solar panels to Brighon and Hove schools, Brighton Energy Coop recently signed a contract with Brighton and Hove City Council (BHCC) so that - as a local community energy organisation - we can provide solar for schools...read more